Visiting Fell Foot: What you need to know

 If you are a group leader who usually visits Fell Foot, then please contact us directly to arrange access to Fell Foot's car parks, Active Base, lakeshore and parkland.
 You can email firstname.lastname@example.org

 There are two designated disabled spaces in the Kitchen Garden car park, three in the Meadow car park and a further two at the Active Base car park.
-Accessible toilets are available at the north car park and Active base car park.
+An accessible toilet is open in the main car park and we also have a Changing Place facility.